-Thinking about making a cupping appointment?
-First, read seven things to know before your first cupping therapy session, including the purpose of cupping, benefits, and what it feels like.
+Thinking about making your first cupping appointment?
+First, read seven things to know before your first cupping therapy session, including the purpose of cupping, its benefits, and what it feels like.

-It first skyrocketed to popularity right around the 2014 Summer Olympics, so by now, you’re probably familiar with this Chinese healing practice that’s gained popularity thanks to shoutouts from celebs and athletes.
+It first skyrocketed to popularity right around the 2014 Summer Olympics, so by now, you’re probably familiar with this Chinese healing practice.
 But the therapy was around long before celebrities began Instagramming their cupping marks.
 After all, Traditional Chinese Medicine has used the practice for over 2,000 years.

 Keep reading to learn about the basics of cupping therapy and what you need to know before your first cupping appointment.

 You can think of cupping as an inverse massage.
 Think about getting a traditional massage: The practitioner applies pressure to your muscles to relieve tension.

-So cupping is essentially the opposite.
-It uses suction from special cups with the purpose of lifting your fascia (connective tissues in your body) and your muscles away from your skeletal system.
-It sounds a bit terrifying but actually doesn’t hurt that badly (more on that in a second).
+So cupping the fascia (connective tissues in your body) is essentially the opposite.
+It uses suction from special cups with the purpose of lifting your fascia and your muscles away from your skeletal system.
+It sounds a bit terrifying, but it actually doesn’t hurt that badly (more on that in a second).

 The most common types of cupping are fixed and moving treatments, both of which can be used to treat pain, tension, and stiffness.

 - Moving cupping: the practitioner applies oil to your skin before putting on and sliding cups around your back.
 This type might help reduce inflammation, or to drain the overall lymphatic system, especially with colds and the flu, says Dr. Burns.

-Also, to get suction, many places use fire to create heat, or a special mechanism that sucks the air out of the cups.
+Also, to get suction, many places use fire to create heat or use a special mechanism that sucks the air out of the cups.

 3. Cupping Therapy Only Takes a Few Minutes

-From start to finish, the whole cupping experience took about 10 minutes.
+From start to finish, the whole cupping experience takes about 10 minutes.

 4. Cupping Doesn’t Hurt, But It Can Feel Weird